 - Air-handling is carefully monitored through our Building Management System, which has been refined over time to optimise settings, schedules, and performance, helping to reduce overall energy consumption.

-- Glass, plastic bottles, paper, cardboard, light bulbs, and batteries are all recycled across the venue.
+- Glass, plastic bottles, paper, cardboard, light bulbs, paper towels, and batteries are all recycled across the venue.

 Waste and recycling